SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

   advertising their recklessness.
 - __Stay home or work remotely, if you can.__  Not everybody can do this.
 But if you can, you should.
 Think of it as your civic duty.
-- __No gatherings other than the people with whom you live, especially indoors.__ Indoor dining at restaurants is a _spectacularly terrible_ idea.
+- __No gatherings other than with the people of your immediate household, especially indoors.__
+  Indoor dining at restaurants is a _spectacularly terrible_ idea.
 (Though takeout is a great way to support local businesses, if you can afford it.)
 - __Lay in some extra food &amp; prescription medications if you need them.__  In case of another lockdown or &mdash; Heaven forbid &mdash; _more_ civil unrest, you'll be glad you don't